gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## Why is Gridcoin (GRC) special?

-Gridcoin allows  Nearly all computing power (up to
-98% efficiency) can be directed at beneficial scientific and medical research while crunching Gridcoin.
+Almost all of your computing power can be directed at beneficial scientific and medical research while crunching Gridcoin.

-See list of [Advantages & Features](Advantages_&_Features "wikilink").
+See the list of [Advantages & Features](Advantages_&_Features "wikilink").

 ## How could 'useful' work for a cryptocurrency be verified without repeating the work or trusting a central server?

-In Gridcoin, work units are given out by distributed project nodes within the BOINC network which use their independent calculation to reward research.
+In Gridcoin, work units are given out by distributed project nodes within the BOINC network which uses their independent calculation to reward research.
 Gridcoin compares participants in each project by their subsidiary credits earned in BOINC to measure performance in relation to dynamic inner project network average.